 Hapkido includes the use of everyday items, such as coins, pens, magazines, and bags as defensive weapons.
-It also offers very good all round physical training – improving your aerobic capability, strength, stamina and flexibility.
+It also offers very good all-round physical training – improving your aerobic capability, strength, stamina and flexibility.

 The emphasis is not on hurting other people, but on being able to protect yourself and others around you with reasonable force.
 Hapkido’s techniques are based on an opponent’s attack, meeting that attack, turning it back on the attacker, and following through with offensive finishing techniques as required.

-The best way to describe Hapkido is a “Mixed Martial Art” although unlike modern “Mixed Martial Arts” our focus is not on competition but on practical self-defence.
+The best way to describe Hapkido is a “Mixed Martial Art” although unlike modern “Mixed Martial Arts” our focus is not on competition but on practical self-defense.
 Hapkido is a unique style that will enable you to defend yourself in just about any situation.

 HAPKIDO FEDERATION OF NEW ZEALAND

-The web site for New Zealand Hapkido is www.hapkido.co.nz
+The website for New Zealand Hapkido is www.hapkido.co.nz

 WHAT TO EXPECT AT YOUR FIRST CLASS